aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/datalablesseparatortype/_index.md

 public final class DataLablesSeparatorType
 ```

 Represents the separator type of DataLabels.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use DataLabelsSeparatorType enum.
 This property will be removed 12 months later since September 2020.
 Aspose apologizes for any inconvenience you may have experienced.
 ## Fields

 | Field | Description |